Synaptic-Logistics-Lab/SynapseGigamapper/README.md

 -   Gene name
 -   Protein sequence

-To make predictions, edit and run one of the following notebooks:
+To make predictions, edit and run one the following notebook:

 -   `Predict-SyNa(2Synapse).ipynb`
--   `Predict-SyNa(1Synapse).ipynb`

 ### Batch Predictions